 WE GO BEYOND 20/20!

-Our eye exam will evaluate your total visual function as well as your eye health.
-Did you know that your eye health can tell us a lot about your overall health?
-Just one example: eye doctors can learn about a person’s overall cardiovascular health by examining the retina.
+Did you know that your eye health can tell us a lot about the overall health of your body?
+Just one example: eye doctors can learn about a person’s overall cardiovascular health by looking for tell-tale signs in the retina.
 So, while poets say that the eyes are the windows to the soul, optometrists say that the eyes are the windows to the brain and the body.

 Testing for More than 20/20 Eyesight